She's a wholly average girl, with a crazy strong crush on a guy or girl that makes little to no sense.

 - Ichigo Momomiya in Tokyo Mew Mew.
 Minto may also count - towards Zakuro.

 - In Neon Genesis Evangelion, Asuka Langley Soryu is smitten with the much older Ryōji Kaji.
 He's not interested in her, mostly because she's only fourteen.
 This being Evangelion, she does not take this well.

 - In Final Fantasy: Unlimited, we have Lou Lupus, who falls madly in love with Kaze after he winds up saving her.
 He's enough of The Stoic to not really care when she attaches herself to his arm and doesn't let go, neither encouraging her nor discouraging her.

-- Gender-flipped in Slam Dunk.
-While Sakuragi's crush is strong but fairly reasonable for his love-obsessed personality (Haruko's the only girl whose looked past his delinquent persona and befriended him), the normally scary-faced Miyagi has been gaga over Ayako since they day he met her.
+- Gender-flipped.
+While Sakuragi's crush is strong but fairly reasonable for his love-obsessed personality (Haruko's the only girl who looked past his delinquent persona and befriended him), the normally scary-faced Miyagi has been gaga over Ayako since they day he met her.

 - Haruko herself is one or Rukawa, though in a subversion she's perfectly aware of how her feelings are a Celeb Crush and rarely if ever aims for anything aside of liking him from afar.

-- Hinata Kawamoto from Sangatsu No Lion is smitten with Takahashi, a boy in the neighborhood she's known since elementary.
+- Hinata Kawamoto from March Comes in Like a Lion is smitten with Takahashi, a boy in the neighborhood she's known since elementary.
 She's barely able to manage a simple conversation around him.

 - Juvia Loxar, from Fairy Tail gets like this over Gray Fullbuster.
 She's a little older than some of the girls on this page (17), but due to her lonely past she is very unsocialized when we first see her, and is very naive and immature as a result.